 Committees & Workgroups

 The Membership Council creates Committees and Workgroups as necessary to accomplish the system-level coordination to address homelessness.
-The current workgroup structure includes:
+For further information about the governance structure’s committees and workgroups please reach out and ask to be connected with Maya Beit-Arie.

 For questions about accessibility or to request accommodations at any ECHO meetings, workshops and/or other events, please email us.